zspann/cssi-curriculum-jquery-traffic-light/README.md

 ## Directions

-After you open this lab in Nitrous, You'll want to open `index.html` in both the browser and the Nitrous text editor.
+After you fork and open this lab in your text editor, You'll also want to open `index.html` in  the browser.

-In terminal type: `python -m SimpleHTTPServer 3000`.
-Go to the Preview at the top of Nitrous and click on `Port 3000 (Default)`.
-Play around with the buttons and see what they do.
+In the browser, play around with the buttons in `index.html` and see what they do.

 You'll be coding your solution in `script.js`.
 Open up the file `script.js` file.
 Fill in code in each of the following sections: